-Upon release from treatment, clients work with the staff to create an aftercare plan of counseling, alternative therapies and the continuation of the medications that were prescribed while in treatment.
+Upon release from treatment, clients work with the staff to create an aftercare plan of counseling, alternative therapies, and the continuation of the medications that were in use during treatment.

-While both detoxification methods have their own set of pros and cons, it seems rapid heroin detox is not only more convenient, but also offers the client a better chance for long-term abstinence, with the use of non-habit forming medications.
+Both detoxification methods have their own set of pros and cons.
+However, it seems rapid heroin detox is more convenient and offers the client a better chance for long-term abstinence with the use of non-habit-forming medications.
 Rapid detox provides an individualized treatment experience and a time frame that’s more suitable for many individuals who are trying to get (and stay) clean.
-Programs for rapid detox also offers a higher level of medical attention, assuring safety and comfort.
+Rapid detox programs also offer a higher level of medical attention, assuring safety and comfort.